yudiz-solutions/AlamofireDemo/README.md

-# KPWebCall Demo with Alamofire
+# YZWebCall Demo with Alamofire
-Minimal coding for API calls using alamofier, `KPWebCall` Allow user to create it's API call method and return response in block.
+Minimal coding for API calls using alamofier, `YZWebCall` Allow user to create it's API call method and return response in block.

 ## Useges
-+ Install `Alamofier` via pod and add `KPWebCall.swift` file in your project.
++ Install `Alamofier` via pod and add `YZWebCall.swift` file in your project.

-+ if your base url if fixed then set it to `_baseUrl` in `KPWebCall`
++ if your base url if fixed then set it to `_baseUrl` in `YZWebCall`
 ```
 let _baseUrl = // Your base path
 ```

-+ First you want to create your own api method under ApiCall extention. in this you need to add your relative path, request param if needed, and pass `WSBlock` in method argument for hundle respose. `KPWebCall` provide methods like `getRequest`, `postRequest`, and `uploadImage` for multipart request.
++ First you want to create your own api method under ApiCall extention. in this you need to add your relative path, request param if needed, and pass `WSBlock` in method argument for hundle respose. `YZWebCall` provide methods like `getRequest`, `postRequest`, and `uploadImage` for multipart request.

 ```
 // MARK: - API Call extention
-extension KPWebCall{
+extension YZWebCall{
     // Demo
     func simpleGetApiCall(block: @escaping WSBlock){
         let relPath = // Your api relative path